 Master of Science in Psychological Sciences

-Graduates of the program seek positions such as: Researcher, Project Coordinator, Evaluation Specialist, and Teacher.
+Graduates of the program seek positions such as: Researcher, Project Coordinator, Evaluation Specialist, Counselor (with additional training) and Teacher.

 Degree requirements: Admission to the Master of Science Program in Psychological Sciences is based on a review of the applicant's GPA (grade point average), three letters of recommendation, and narrative description of interests and career goals.

 Both GRE math and verbal scores are required to be considered for admission.

 Deadlines: The application deadline is February 15th each year.
 Applicants are selected once a year to begin the program in the fall semester.